Start where you are. You don’t have to be perfect, just present.

 Too many of us have been taught to see other men as rivals instead of allies.
 But connection is where growth and healing happen.

-When we celebrate each other’s wins, show up with support instead of sarcasm, and offer real encouragement, we don’t just help others—we also become more fully ourselves.
+When we celebrate each other’s wins, show up with support instead of sarcasm, and offer real encouragement, we don’t just help others.
+It also permits us to become more fully ourselves.

 You don’t lose anything by lifting someone else up.
 You expand what’s possible for everyone.